-- 1. In each z/OS logical partition (LPAR), the IBM Common Data Provider for z Systems retrieves the data from the respective source and sends it to the IBM Operations Analytics Log Analysis server. - 2.
+- 1. In each z/OS logical partition (LPAR), the IBM Common Data Provider for z Systems retrieves the data from the respective source (log or SMF record) and forwards it to the IBM Operations Analytics Log Analysis server. - The IBM Common Data Provider for z Systems sends data to the IBM Operations Analytics Log Analysis server. - 2.
 The source data is processed by the respective z/OS Insight Pack.
-Insights are provided for data from the following source types: - z/OS system log (SYSLOG) - CICS Transaction Server for z/OS EYULOG or MSGUSR log data - Network data, such as data from UNIX System Services system log (syslogd) or z/OS Communications Server - NetView for z/OS message data - SMF data - WebSphere Application Server for z/OS logs that include SYSOUT, SYSPRINT, or HPEL log data - Users can see visualizations of the analyzed data in the Log Analysis user interface.
+Insight is provided for data from the following source types: - z/OS system log (SYSLOG) - CICS Transaction Server for z/OS EYULOG or MSGUSR log data - Network data, such as data from UNIX System Services system log (syslogd) or z/OS Communications Server - NetView for z/OS message data - · SMF data - WebSphere Application Server for z/OS logs that include SYSOUT, SYSPRINT, or HPEL log data - 3.
+Users can see visualizations of the analyzed data in the Log Analysis user interface.